A First Step Towards Runtime Analysis of Evolutionary Neural Architecture Search: Runtime Analysis

-Next, we will show that by replacing one-bit with multi-bit mutation, the (1+1)-ENAS algorithm \new{can use the same time} to find the optimal architecture.
-In particular, we prove in Theorems~\ref{theorem:1+1_qbit_upper} and~\ref{theorem:1+1_qbit_lower} that the expected runtime of the (1+1)-ENAS algorithm with multi-bit mutation is $O(n)$ and $\Omega(n)$ for solving the \textsc{Uniform} problem, respectively.
+Next, we will show that by replacing \new{local} with \new{global} mutation, the (1+1)-ENAS algorithm \new{can use the same time} to find the optimal architecture.
+In particular, we prove in Theorems~\ref{theorem:1+1_qbit_upper} and~\ref{theorem:1+1_qbit_lower} that the expected runtime of the (1+1)-ENAS algorithm with \new{global} mutation is $O(n)$ and $\Omega(n)$ for solving the \textsc{Uniform} problem, respectively.

-\begin{theorem} When the upper bound $s$ on the number of each type of block in the initial solution is $n/4$, the (1+1)-ENAS algorithm with multi-bit mutation and neurons parameter training strategy (defined in Definition~\ref{def:fixed_parameters_strategy}) needs $\mathbb{E}[T]= O(n)$ to find the optimum of the \textsc{Uniform} problem with $D=2$, where $n\geq 6$. \end{theorem}
+\begin{theorem} When the upper bound $s$ on the number of each type of block in the initial solution is $n/4$, the (1+1)-ENAS algorithm with \new{global} mutation and neurons parameter training strategy (defined in Definition~\ref{def:fixed_parameters_strategy}) needs $\mathbb{E}[T]= O(n)$ to find the optimum of the \textsc{Uniform} problem with $D=2$, where $n\geq 6$. \end{theorem}

-\begin{theorem} When the upper bound $s$ on the number of each type of block in the initial solution is $n/4$, the (1+1)-ENAS algorithm with multi-bit mutation and neurons parameter training strategy (defined in Definition~\ref{def:fixed_parameters_strategy}) needs $\mathbb{E}[T] = \Omega(n)$ to find the optimum of the \textsc{Uniform} problem with $D=2$, where $n\geq 6$. \end{theorem}
+\begin{theorem} When the upper bound $s$ on the number of each type of block in the initial solution is $n/4$, the (1+1)-ENAS algorithm with \new{global} mutation and neurons parameter training strategy (defined in Definition~\ref{def:fixed_parameters_strategy}) needs $\mathbb{E}[T] = \Omega(n)$ to find the optimum of the \textsc{Uniform} problem with $D=2$, where $n\geq 6$. \end{theorem}